isomerpages/mti-cap/index.md

       button: Learn more
       url: /aboutcap
-      description: The CAP investigates feedback on unjustified price increases of essential products and services, using the GST increase as a cover.
+      description: The CAP investigates feedback on unjustified price increases of essential products and services that use the GST increase as a cover.
   - infobar:
       title: Share Your Feedback
-      description: Provide details about cases of unjustified price increases of essentials using the GST increase as a cover, for CAP’s review.
+      description: Provide details about cases of unjustified price increases of essential products and services that use the GST increase as a cover, for the CAP’s review.
       button: Feedback Form
       url: /shareyourfeedback
   - infobar:
       title: Resources
-      description: Looking for additional CAP and related information?
+      description: Looking for additional information on the CAP?
       button: LEARN MORE
       url: /resource
   - infobar: